prakhar-codes/BBC-News/README.md

 ## Overview
 In this project, I have analyzed the BBC News Dataset from Kaggle by conducting Data Preprocessing and Named Entity Recognition.
 I implemented Information Retrieval using TF-IDF and Word2Vec for article search and recommendations.
 Applied Topic Modeling with Linear Dirichlet Allocation (LDA) and Clustering Algorithms (KMeans, Hierarchical & DBSCAN) to identify key topics in the dataset.
+Used the Hugging Face Transformers model to summarize articles in a timespan.

 ## Libraries Used